 After several years of hard work and preparation by a number of Idaho Masons, the Foundation was incorporated in the State of Idaho in 2011.
-Its official title is the “Grand Lodge Ancient Free and Accepted Masons of Idaho Charitable Fund, Incorporated.”
-That’s quite a mouthful, so it does business as the Idaho Freemason Foundation.
+Originally name the “Grand Lodge Ancient Free and Accepted Masons of Idaho Charitable Fund, Incorporated,” the Foundation officially changed its name in 2022 to the easier-to-remember Idaho Freemason Foundation.
 The purpose of the Foundation is “to support the education, safety, and well being of children.”

 The Chairman of the Foundation is Most Worshipful Past Grand Master Greg Winther.
-Greg is the former owner of Winther Music in Boise, and is a licensed real estate broker.
-In addition to his service to Freemasonry, he serves in the Idaho Realtors State Board of Directors, and has been recognized with the Code of Ethics Award by Boise Regional Realtors.
+Brother Winther is the former owner of Winther Music in Boise, and is a licensed real estate broker.
+In addition to his service to Freemasonry, he serves in the Idaho Realtors State Board of Directors.
+He was recognized with the Code of Ethics Award by Boise Regional Realtors.

 Foundation Secretary Mark Smith is a retired Air Force Colonel, with numerous technical degrees.
-He is also a Past Master of Meridian Lodge #47 and is currently the Secretary of Meridian Lodge.
+He is also a Past Master of Meridian Lodge #47.

 The Idaho Freemason Foundation welcomes participation as directors, ambassadors and volunteers to further its work.
 The current board is heavily represented by Masons from southwestern Idaho, and members from other regions are invited to participate.
 Meetings are teleconferenced, so distance is no object.
 If you are interested, contact us for an application.

 Donations from the brethren or friends of the Fraternity are fully tax deductible.
 These donations may consist of cash, stocks, bonds or anything else of value.